Rivastigmine helps ease the symptoms of memory loss and dementia.

 - If you have any problems passing urine.

-- If you have ever had a gastric (stomach) or duodenal ulcer.
+- If you have ever had a stomach (gastric) or duodenal ulcer.

-- If you have ever had convulsions (fits).
+- If you have ever had fits (convulsions or seizures).

 - If you have ever had an allergic reaction to a medicine.